immersive-web/model-element/explainer.md

 * `boundingBoxExtent`: a read-only `DOMPoint` that indicates the extent of the bounding box of the model contents.
 * `boundingSphereCenter`: a read-only `DOMPoint` that indicates the center of the bounding sphere of the model contents, as it may differ from the bounding _box_ center.
-* `boundingSphereRadius`: a read-only `Number` that indicates the radius of the bounding sphere of the model contents.
+* `boundingSphereRadius`: a read-only `double` that indicates the radius of the bounding sphere of the model contents.
-* `duration`: a read-only `Number` reflecting the un-scaled total duration of the animation, if present.
+* `duration`: a read-only `double` reflecting the un-scaled total duration of the animation, if present.
 If there is no animation on this model, the value is 0.
-* `currentTime`: a read-write `Number` reflecting the un-scaled playback time of the model animation, if present.
+* `currentTime`: a read-write `double` reflecting the un-scaled playback time of the model animation, if present.
 It is clamped to the duration of the animation, so for an animation with no animation, the value is always 0.
-* `playbackRate`: a read-write `Number` reflecting the time scaling for animations, if present.
+* `playbackRate`: a read-write `double` reflecting the time scaling for animations, if present.
 For example, a model with a ten-second animation and a `playbackRate` of 0.5 will take 20 seconds to complete.
 * `paused`: A read-only `Boolean` value indicating whether the element has an animation that is currently playing.
 * `play()`: A method that attempts to play a model's animation, if present.
 It returns a `Promise` that resolves